Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Specific Issues in Antiretroviral Therapy for HIV-Infected Adolescents

-- Pediatric and adolescent care providers should prepare adolescents for the transition into adult care settings (AIII).
+Pediatric and adolescent care providers should prepare adolescents for the transition into adult care settings (AIII).

 Rating of Recommendations: A = Strong; B = Moderate; C = Optional

-Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = expert opinion
+Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = Expert opinion

 † Studies that include children or children and adolescents but not studies limited to postpubertal adolescents

-Dosing of Antiretroviral Therapy for HIV-Infected Adolesents
+Dosing of Antiretroviral Therapy for HIV-Infected Adolescents

 Puberty is a time of somatic growth and sexual maturation, with females developing more body fat and males more muscle mass.
 These physiologic changes may affect drug pharmacokinetics (PK), which is especially important for drugs with a narrow therapeutic index that are used in combination with protein-bound medicines or hepatic enzyme inducers or inhibitors.3